Landscape & Grounds

-Montpelier offers 2,650 acres of rolling hills, spacious horse pastures, and spectacular views of the Blue Ridge Mountains.
-Plan to spend some time enjoying the gardens and grounds.
+Montpelier offers 2,650 acres of pastoral landscape, historic attractions, and spectacular views of the Blue Ridge Mountains.
+We welcome you to take advantage of your visit and enjoy our gardens and grounds.

-Wander the two-acre Annie duPont Formal Garden featuring formal walkways, sweeping beds, an herb garden, and magnificent marble lions and urns.
-Established in Madison's time, the Garden was renovated by Annie duPont in the early 1900s.
+Wander the two-acre Annie duPont Formal Garden featuring walkways, sweeping beds, an herb garden, and magnificent marble lions and urns.
+Established in Madison's time, the Garden was renovated by Annie duPont in the early twentieth century.

-Just north of the mansion, you can stand in the Temple where James Madison contemplated democracy, and take in the view of the beautiful Blue Ridge Mountains.
+Just north of the mansion, you can stand in the Temple where James Madison contemplated democracy and take in his view of the beautiful Blue Ridge Mountains.
 Conscious of both landscape geometry and beauty, the ever-practical Madison situated his Temple over the plantation ice house and within eyesight of the second-story deck of the mansion's north wing.
-In this way, revelers could view the mountains and the Temple, while making good use of the ice stored beneath it.
+In this way, revelers could view the mountains and the Temple while making good use of the ice stored beneath.

 Just behind the Mount Pleasant site lies the Madison Family Cemetery—the final resting place of James and Dolley Madison.